Raritan River Railroad: Early years

 Between 1888 and 1898, the line had 3 engines, 34 freight cars, 6 passenger cars, 12 mi of main line, and two branch lines.

 After the line was built, both the Pennsylvania Railroad and the Central Railroad of New Jersey started to buy stock in the Raritan.
-The Central acquired a 60% ownership share and the PRR 40%.
+The PRR acquired a 40% ownership share and the Central 60%.
 Although wholly owned by the two bigger lines, the RRRR was locally managed from its headquarters on John Street in South Amboy.

 In the 1890s, the RRRR continued upgrading its track, building stations, and generally upgrading its infrastructure.
-It acquired a number of small locomotives, adding to the roster as traffic increased.
+It acquired several small locomotives, adding to the roster as traffic increased.
 The first customers on the line were the brick companies, the clay and sand pits of Crossman's and Such's.
-In fact, Crossman's in Sayreville grew so large that an industrial narrow gauge line running in the pits brought the sand and clay to the connection with the RRRR.
+Crossman's in Sayreville grew so large that a narrow gauge line running in the pits brought the sand and clay to the connection with the RRRR.

-Sayreville Junction was created almost at the midpoint of the line for storage and classifications of cars.
+Sayreville Junction was created almost at the midpoint of the line for the storage and classification of cars.
 RRRR trains would run straight from either the NYLB or PRR connection, and drop off the cars at Sayreville Junction, where they would be sorted for the runs either east or west at that point.